What is Anxiety?

 Many people suffer from anxiety, in fact, according to The Anxiety and Depression Association of America, “anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults in the United States age 18 and older, or 18.1% of the population every year”.

-Whether you suffer from an anxiety disorder, or just experience bouts of anxiousness, it still has an affect on a person and can be interruptive to their daily lives.
+Whether you suffer from an anxiety disorder or just experience bouts of anxiousness, it still has an effect on a person and can be interruptive to their daily lives.
 Anxiety can manifest from a series of complicated risk factors, such as genetics, brain chemistry, personality, and life events.
-Given that at some point in our lives we all experience some kind of loss, drama surrounding family and friends, work life balance challenges, pressures of society, among many other elements of being a human on this planet, we all deal with stress in one way or another.
+Given that at some point in our lives we all experience some kind of loss, the drama surrounding family and friends, work-life balance challenges, pressures of society, among many other elements of being a human on this planet, we all deal with stress in one way or another.

 Physical Symptoms of Anxiety

 When the human brain is under a certain level of stress, the human body can and will respond.
 Everyday Health notes that some of the obvious physical symptoms the body undergoes when experiencing stress include, but are not limited to:

 - Shortness of breath

 - Irregular body temperature